-Also, the sustainability report is to be prepared at the non-EU parent company level without including its subsidiaries (i.e., on a standalone basis, not a consolidated basis) and applying the ESRS applicable to listed SMEs (this standard should be adopted by the EC by the end of June 2025).
+Also, the sustainability report is to be prepared at the non-EU parent company level without including its subsidiaries (i.e., on a standalone basis, not a consolidated basis) and applying the ESRS applicable to listed SMEs (as per the CSRD, this standard should be adopted by the EC by June 30, 2024 but this will probably happen at a later date).
 This company can also opt to apply the General ESRS or equivalent standards as determined by the EC.